 Because wind speed increases the farther you get from the ground, it's important to have a tall enough tower; 30 feet minimum, or higher depending on your location and surroundings.
 Your tower will need to be at least 25 feet taller than anything for 250 feet in any direction.

 Grid-tied or off-grid?

 If you are connected to the electric grid, you can connect your system to the grid.
-This allows you to buy utility power when the wind isn’t blowing, rather than requiring battery backup.
-In addition, when your wind system is generating more electricity than you’re consuming, this electricity can flow back onto the grid if your utility has an active net-metering program.
+This allows you to buy utility power when the wind isn't blowing, rather than requiring battery backup.
+In addition, when your wind system is generating more electricity than you're consuming, this electricity can flow back onto the grid if your utility has an active net-metering program.
 This allows your electric meter to spin backwards for a credit.
-NorthWestern Energy electric customers can get more information about net metering from the utility by clicking here.
-If you buy your electricity from an electric cooperative or from Montana-Dakota Utilities, contact your service provider for information about their net-metering policy.
+NorthWestern Energy electric customers can get more information about net metering by contacting them directly.
+If you buy your electricity from an electric cooperative or from Montana-Dakota Utilities, contact your energy provider for information about their net-metering policy.

 Off-grid, or standalone, wind energy systems are appropriate in remote areas without access to the grid, and are often much less costly than running a power line to connect to the grid.
 Standalone systems require batteries or another backup to provide power when the wind isn't blowing.

 The price of a small wind system varies enormously - anywhere from $5,000 to $50,000 - depending on the size of the turbine, the tower height, location, and other factors.
 The best way to minimize the cost of any renewable energy system is to conserve energy in your home first, so that your needs can be met with a smaller renewable energy system.
 Check out our conservation resources.
 In addition, incentives and tax credits are available to significantly reduce the price of small wind systems.